kr-subhadra/Chat-Application/README.md

-# Chat-Application

-This is a chat application built using PHP, and Apache Tomcat Server.
-People can chat using this application and the chat history will be stored in the form of text files.

-The user name and password can be inserted into the database using the createDB file.
-This application uses SQLite as the backend.
+# Online chatting system using HTML/CSS/JavaScript/jQuery/PHP/AJAX

+This is a web based chatting system.
+File system is used for saving chat history and MySQL for storing username and password to log into the application
+Server: Apache Tomcat